 -

-Amazon announced the closure of approximately 60 Amazon Fresh stores in the US, affecting nearly 4,000 workers in California.
-The company plans to convert some locations into Whole Foods stores and focus on online grocery delivery and new store formats amid ongoing layoffs and strategic shifts.
+Amazon announced the closure of about 60 Amazon Fresh stores in the US, affecting nearly 4,000 workers in California.
+The company plans to convert some locations into Whole Foods stores and focus on online grocery delivery and new store formats.
+Employees will receive pay and benefits for 90 days, with transfer options available.

 -